|

-Scientific name: Ischnoderma resinosum (Fr.)
-Karst
+Scientific name: Ischnoderma resinosum (Schrad.)

-Derivation of name: Ischnoderma means "with withered
+Derivation of name: Iskhnos means "dry, withered,

-or wrinkled skin"; resinosum means "resin-like"
+or wrinkled skin"; resinosum means

 Synonymy: Polyporus resinosus Fr.